-Only Azure managed instances support the BACKUP operation (not supported for Single databases).
+Only Azure managed instances supports the BACKUP operation (which is not supported for Single Databases).

-The COPY_Only backup is the unique option available, so differential and log backups are not supported.
+The COPY_ONLY backup is the unique option available.
+Differential and log backups are not supported.

 Finally, RDS also provides native support for the BACKUP command (full backups of individual databases).